-- Keep the choke lever pulled out. - With the saw on the ground, grab front handle with left hand and place right foot on inside of rear handle. - Pull starter rope handle with your right hand until engine attempts to run, then push choke lever in and continue to pull rope until engine starts. - Above 40 degrees, allow engine to run for approximately 5 seconds, then squeeze and release throttle lock and trigger to allow the engine to idle. - Below 40 degrees, allow engine to warm up 1-2 minutes with choke about half-way in.
-Then, squeeze and release throttle lock and trigger to allow engine to idle.
+- Move choke lever to the "On" position. - · With the saw on the ground, grab front handle with left hand and place right foot on inside of rear handle. - Pull starter rope handle with your right hand until engine attempts to run. - Move choke lever to half choke position and continue to pull rope until engine starts.

+- · Above 40 degrees, allow engine to run for approximately 5 seconds, then push choke lever to off position and squeeze and release throttle lock and throttle trigger to allow the engine to idle. - Below 40 degrees, allow engine to warm up 1 2 minutes with choke lever in "1/2" position, then push choke lever to "Off" position and release throttle trigger to allow the engine to idle.